huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 For uploading Argilla datasets, there are two options:

-1. Using `argilla` Python library inside Jupyter, Colab, VS Code, or other Python IDE.
-You can use `pandas` or `datasets` to read a file (`csv`, `json`, etc.), transform it into Argilla records and log them into Argilla.
-To do this, we recommend to read the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).
+1. You can use the ***`argilla` Python library** inside Jupyter, Colab, VS Code, or other Python IDE.
+In this case, you will use `pandas`, `datasets` or other library to read your source file (`csv`, `json`, etc.) and transform it into Argilla records to log them into Argilla.
+We recommend to read the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).
-2. For quick experiments, you can use the [no-code data manager app](https://huggingface.co/spaces/argilla/data-manager) to upload your file and log it into Argilla.
+2. You can use the **[no-code data manager app](https://huggingface.co/spaces/argilla/data-manager)** to upload a file and log it into Argilla.
 If you need to transform your dataset before uploading it into Argilla, we recommend the first option.

 If you want to follow a complete tutorial with Colab or Jupyter, [check this tutorial](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
 If you want a quick step-by-step example using the `argilla` Python library, keep reading.